Chas' Crazy Creations

 Everyone has weeds and want to get rid of them from our yards.
 Why are weeds bad?
 They weaken the grass plants making them more prone to issues like disease, drought, and infestations.
 I'm a girl who likes to keep everything as natural as possible and not use harsh chemicals.

-Everyone has weeds and wants to get rid of them from our yards.
+Everyone has weeds and wants to get rid of them from their yards.
 Why are weeds bad?
-They weaken the grass plants making them more prone to issues like disease, drought, and infestations.
+They weaken the grass plants making them more prone to lawn diseases, drought, and infestations.

 I’m a girl who likes to keep everything as natural as possible and not use harsh chemicals.